LucasDelfino92/morrowindsharp/main.md

 ## [**Complete Armor Joints**](https://github.com/Sigourn/morrowindsharp/raw/main/mods/Complete%20Armor%20Joints.7z)

 ### Installation instructions:
-- Install the downloaded archive using manual install in Mod Organizer 2.
+- Install the downloaded archive using manual install in MO2.

 Adds the unused forearm joint to the Orcish Pauldrons, Dwemer Pauldrons, and the three types of Bonemold Pauldrons, and modifies the Dwemer, Daedric, Chitin and Netch greaves and pauldron to prevent them showing clothing underneath.